opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     There are a few tips, which we recommend to follow in order to avoid synchronization issues or overwritten data.

     1. <ins>Do not modify the QGIS project while personnel is working simultaneously in QField.</ins>
-    If you synchronize your local version with the cloud, QFieldSync will prioritize your changes.
+    If you synchronize your Desktop local version to the cloud, QFieldCloud will prioritize your files pushed from your Desktop and overwrite the files.
     Although there may have been changes applied in QFieldCloud, QFieldSync will not show this by default.
-    If you must work parallel on Desktop, make sure to check the QFieldCloud status and download the most recent data before uploading a new package.
+    If you must work parallel on Desktop, make sure to check the QFieldCloud status and download the most recent data before uploading new files versions from your Desktop.
     2. <ins>Do not change the data structure before synchronizing the latest field edits</ins>.
     Often, officers work in QGIS and adapt the data structure of the project files, which leads to errors if the changes from QField have not yet been pushed to QFieldCloud.
     3. <ins>Use uuid's as primary keys, especially when working with relations and in teams.</ins>